dip powder nails tutorial

 Finished product

 Now that your dip nails are complete, you will want to apply some cuticle oil to your cuticles and follow that up with your favorite hand cream.
-This is yet another step that I outline in my nail care routine and manicure post to help your manicure last and keep your nails healthy.
 Above all, be sure to admire all of your “hard” work!

 Removal